aws/aws-cdk/packages/@aws-cdk/aws-secretsmanager/README.md

 });
 ```

 Note: The required permissions for Lambda to call SecretsManager and the other way round are automatically granted based on [AWS Documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets-required-permissions.html) as long as the Lambda is not imported.
-If the Lambda runs inside a VPC additional privileges are required.

 See [Overview of the Lambda Rotation Function](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets-lambda-function-overview.html) on how to implement a Lambda Rotation Function.